Million Dollar Password: Gameplay

 This format of Password departs somewhat from its predecessors in terms of gameplay.
 The first half of the game is an elimination game featuring two contestants and two celebrity guests.
 The contestants alternate playing 30-second rounds in which they attempt to correctly identify as many as five given words with a celebrity partner using the traditional one-word clue method, like the Lightning Round.
 There is no limit on the number of clues for each word.
 Words can be passed on and returned to later if time permits.

 The contestants are each paired with one of the celebrity partners for the first two rounds, and then switch partners for the next two rounds.
 The rounds alternate between the contestant giving and receiving clues, such that they give and receive once to each celebrity.
 After four rounds, the contestant who has correctly identified the most words moves on to the Million Dollar Password game.
 For the final round, the contestant who is trailing in score plays first.
-His opponent does not need to play the final round if they are still leading after that, and otherwise has their round cut short as soon as they have passed his opponent's score.
+Their opponent does not need to play the final round if they are still leading after that, and otherwise has their round cut short as soon as they have passed his opponent's score.
 If the contestants are tied after four rounds, a tie-breaking word is given to both teams, starting with the winner of a coin-toss.
 The teams alternate giving clues and responses until one contestant gets the word and wins the game.